rafacoelho4/rafacoelho4/README.md

 ### Hi there 👋

-My name is **Rafael Coelho** and I am a Computer Science undergraduate in [Universidade Federal de Ouro Preto (UFOP)](https://ufop.br) in Brazil.
+My name is **Rafael Coelho** and I got my Computer Science degree in [Universidade Federal de Ouro Preto (UFOP)](https://ufop.br) in 2025.

-I am currently working on my end of course project on Heuristics for the Bin Packing Problem.
+My end of course thesis is on Simulated Annealing applied to the Bin Packing Problem with Conflitcs.

 Here's how you can reach me: